Lebed XII: Development

 Test flights commenced on 28 December 1915, but were interrupted by bad weather in St Petersburg, where the Lebed factory was located.
-Testing was therefore moved to Kyiv, and then to the Anatra factory at Odessa on 11–15 February 1916.
+Testing was therefore moved to Kiev, and then to the Anatra factory at Odessa on 11–15 February 1916.
 Grand Duke Alexander Mikhailovich ordered 400 aircraft on February 23, but the final contract on 19 April was for 225 aircraft, 245 sets of spare parts and 10 static airframes for a total of 5,153,500 rubles.

 Before production began, a number of handling difficulties noted by the test pilots were being corrected in the design, along with a new set of problems caused by a change in powerplant.
 The prototypes had been flown with 97 kW (130 hp) engines, but the production contract called mostly for 112 kW (150 hp) engines, plus some machines equipped with 104 kW (140 hp) engines for training.

 These heavier powerplants shifted the aircraft's centre of gravity, and the mountings for the engine and cooling system had to be revised before a final round of tests began in October.
 Serial production finally commenced in November and delivery to squadrons soon afterwards.

 The Lebed XII started appearing on the front line in quantity in early 1917, but problems quickly became apparent.
 In particular, a number of engine fires and crashes due to structural defects led to deliveries of the type being suspended by mid-year while an investigation was held.
 Army test pilots concluded that the version with the more powerful engine was unfit for frontline service, and recommended that it be relegated to training use only, while the lower-power version was regarded as not even fit for training.
 Lebed disputed the findings, blaming the poor results on the inexperience of the test pilots and on poor weather while the tests were conducted.
 The Army therefore held a second inquiry.
 On 2 October 1917, this panel concluded that the type was obsolete and unfit for service, recommending that production be halted and the type withdrawn altogether.
 However, due to a shortage of aircraft, production continued into 1918, and eventually 214 of the original order were delivered.

 Operational history

 The Lebed XII saw limited frontline service in the North and North-western parts of the front with Germany, equipping four air divisions of the 38th Corps, 5th Army.
 Aircraft delivered in the second half of 1917 went mostly to training units, however.
-These included the Imperial aviation school, the Gatchinskoy military flying school, the Odessa flying school, Kyiv school for pilots and observers and the flying school of the Caucasus.
+These included the Imperial aviation school, the Gatchinskoy military flying school, the Odessa flying school, Kiev school for pilots and observers and the flying school of the Caucasus.
 Over 50 were supplied to the Navy's school of air combat in Krasnoye Selo alone.